DA-ETSIINF/TryIT-legacy/README.md

 ```bash
 $ python manage.py createsuperuser
 ```
-Once you have the super user created, go to `http://127.0.0.1:8000/admin/`, introduce the user and password and you can start creating the items for the DB
+Once you have the super user created, go to `http://127.0.0.1:8000/admin/`, introduce the user and password and you can start creating the items for the DB.
 #### Examples
 -- Should I add a video creating some items?